 machines able to interpret meaning and conceptualise on a scale vastly greater than that of humans.
 These conceptualisation schemes will link with computer power in syntax

-processing to produce machines that dominate humans in all ways that Bartosz Milewsky thinks is significant.
+processing to produce machines that dominate humans in all ways that Bartosz Milewski thinks is significant.